GillianPlatform/GillianPlatform.github.io/docs/c/stests.md

 As opposed to [Gillian-JS](../js/stest.md#assumptions-and-assertions), we use C expressions directly, and not custom expressions.
 This benefits is that one does not have to learn a new syntax for writing tests.
 However, this causes the execution to branch a lot for. `ASSUME` will then cut any branch that we do not want.
 In Gillian-JS, given the complex control flow of JavaScript, there is a lot more branching happening, which can become quite difficult to handle.
 Also, in JavaScript, the very complex semantics of expressions can lead to behaviours that are not desired by the used, and providing a simpler expression syntax is more straightforward.

-## Symbolic Testing of Collection-C
+## Symbolic Testing of Collections-C

 ### Test results

-We symbolically test [Collection-C](https://github.com/srdja/Collections-C), a real-world C data-structure library for C.
+We symbolically test [Collections-C](https://github.com/srdja/Collections-C), a real-world C data-structure library for C.
 The results are presented in the table below, with each row containing:

 - The name of the folder being tested, which also indicates the data structure in question